 Who says that the moon has no feeling?

 Many of the games played have to do with flights of the soul, spirit possession, or fortune telling.

-Mid-Autumn Festival at Lan Su Chinese Garden is presented in part by Herbert A. Templeton Foundation, Jackson Foundation, and US Bank Foundation.
+Mid-Autumn Festival at Lan Su Chinese Garden is presented in part by Herbert A. Templeton Foundation, Jackson Foundation, Rose E. Tucker Charitable Trust, The Collins Foundation, and US Bank Foundation.